Your Opportunity to Serve

 Faith In Action Ministry

-This ministry is responsible for stimulating, educating, and guiding the congregation to share resources and identify and engage in opportunities for service in the Concord community and throughout the world.
-This ministry meets once a month.
+This ministry, in cooperation with the clergy, is responsible for stimulating, educating, and guiding the congregation in ways to render loving service in the Concord community and throughout the world.

 This ministry is responsible for the maintenance, repair, upkeep, and preservation of the church's physical property on Pleasant Street and our rental property at 6 South State.
 They work closely with the Giving Ministry.
 This ministry generally meets monthly and at other times as necessary.

-Represents the Church at meetings of the New Hampshire Conference, the Merrimack Association, the Greater Concord Interfaith Council and such other religious meetings and ecclesiastical councils outside the local fellowship as may require delegates from this Church
+This committee represents the Church at meetings of the New Hampshire Conference, the Merrimack Association, the Greater Concord Interfaith Council and such other religious meetings and ecclesiastical councils outside the local fellowship as may require delegates from this Church.

 This committee shall be responsible for making preparations for monthly communion which includes set-up and clean-up.
 As well as arranging for and hosting most Church receptions as needed which includes: arranging appropriate numbers of members to host reception, calling bakers, set-up, serving, and clean-up.